miguelaeh/cardanocli-js/README.md

 ## Structure

-All files will be stored and used in the directory you choose when instantiating CardanoJs (<code>dir</code>).
+All files will be stored and used in the directory you choose when instantiating CardanocliJs (<code>dir</code>).
 The directory is split in two subfolders <code>tmp</code> and <code>priv</code>.
 In the <code>tmp</code> folder are stored protocol paramters, raw transactions, signed transactions and witnesses with unique identifiers.
 The <code>priv</code> folder is again divided into two subolders holding on one site the pools <code>pool</code> and on the other side the wallets <code>wallet</code> (like <a href="https://cardano-community.github.io/guild-operators/#/">CNTools</a> structure).